1) What is the legal basis of the Commission?

 8) What is the role of the Commission in managing projects?

-Important projects in which the ICPDR was or still is involved include the GEF Danube Pollution Reduction Project; the EU Floodrisk Project to map zones that have a high risk of falling victim to floods; contributions to the EU Platina project on sustainable Inland Navigation; MONERIS to model nutrient loads that enter the Black Sea; DABLAS to modernise wastewater treatment plants; and many more.
+Important projects in which the ICPDR was or still is involved in include the GEF Danube Pollution Reduction Project; the EU Floodrisk Project to map zones that have a high risk of falling victim to floods; contributions to the EU Platina project on sustainable Inland Navigation; MONERIS to model nutrient loads that enter the Black Sea; DABLAS to modernise wastewater treatment plants; and many more.

 9) What are the most important activities?